Is your bus pass is expiring 31 March 2024?

 We are offering eligible people a companion bus pass to encourage independent living, provide free transport to help reduce social isolation and encourage the use of sustainable transport.

-You can also find information about disabled person’s bus passes, including a 12 month trial of free disabled travel.
+You can also find information about disabled person’s bus passes.

 You can either apply for an older person’s bus pass online or at the Civic Offices.

 To apply for a pass, you will need to provide proof of age, such as: